NodleCode/docs.nodle.com/docs/nodle-wallets/nodle-cash/reimport-your-account.md

 sidebar_position: 3
 ---

+# Backing Up your Account

+The most important thing to do with your Nodle app is to back up your 12 words.
+Your 12 words are used to generate your private key and act as a password to access your account.
+On your Nodle app, go to `Settings > Wallet Settings > Recovery phrase`.

 # (Re-)Importing Your Account on the Web

 :::tip The polkadot.js extension may have deactivated in-browser storage by default